vxcall/Dainsleif/README.md

 # HACK4CSGO
-Internal trainer for CSGO I've been working on as my training and not completed yet.
+Internal trainer for CSGO I've been working on as my training of reverse engineering and not completed yet.
+Since I don't intend to make this a malicious software, this isn't considered to be performed in multiplayer mode.
+Keep in that mind plz.

-STILL WORKING 05/07/2020
+STILL WORKING 08/07/2020

 # Aimbot